 With neither team able to break free throughout the quarter, finally Baltic’s Nedas Cholevinskas took the game by the scruff of the neck hitting a deep 3-pointer, followed by another jumper and running lay-up to push his team up by 6 going into the 4th.
 Cholevinskas exploits were the first momentum swing in the game that gave any indication which team would prevail and took some of the air out of the Westside attack.

 In the final period, Hunter and Savastano shared the Westside scoring load in trying to pull the reigning champions back into the lead but the momentum was now with Baltic Stars and a series of buckets by Dom, Klydzia and Astijus Kuscas proved to be just enough to send the Stars through as the well-deserved Under 12 CBL Champs.

 The MVP could very easily have been awarded to Dominykas Revinas who played an outstanding game in finishing with 18 points.
 However the timely play and ‘back breaking’ buckets from Cholevinskas proved to be the ultimate difference in the game, giving Nedas the surprise Most Valuable Player award.

 CBL Commissioner Nhamo Shire: “What an incredible game!
-End to end action from start to finish and big plays being made by these kids that we don’t get to see in players twice their age!
-I can’t express how evenly matched these two teams were, it’s just a shame only one team could win on the day, but it was well-earned.
-Baltic Stars are building something special over there and play with passion, intensity and technical ability that’s refreshing to see at the grassroots level.
+End to end action from start to finish and big plays being made by these kids time every time down the floor!
+These teams were so evenly matched, it’s a shame only one team could win on the day, but it was well-earned.
+Baltic Stars are building something special over there and play with passion, intensity and technical ability that’s exciting to see at the grassroots level.
 A great win for them and I’m already looking forward to seeing both teams back at it next season!”.